 Any offense that occurs within a public right-of-way can be considered a motor vehicle offense and motor vehicle laws may apply.
 These may impact a person’s driver’s license privileges.

-A registration can be revoked for breaking the law.
-If the vehicle is involved in an offense, the registered owner may be held liable.
+If an OHRV or snowmobile is involved in an offense, the registered owner may be held liable, and the registration may be revoked.

 Minors: When a person under 16 years old breaks the law, the officer can have the vehicle towed and impounded for up to 24 hours.
 A summons may also be issued.
 If an adult has knowledge that a child under the age of 16 was operating the vehicle illegally, the adult may be liable for the actions of the child.